Please update your Flash player to see this menu.

 6.)
 A golf course lies next door to the campground; a small boat marina sits across the street (with a restaurant, too!) and a nature center is just down the road.
 The park is only a mile from Morro Bay's enchanting downtown area, where you may shop, dine, souvenir-hunt, or rent bikes, surfboards and other active sports equipment.

 MORRO BAY STATE PARK CAMPING FEES: If it's been awhile since you've been camping at a California State Park, you may be surprised by the costs.
 What once was a cheap family activity now costs a little bit more...thanks to the state's budget crisis.
 Camping fees raised at all California State Park campgrounds...including Morro Bay.
-The new rates range from $35 to $50, depending on whether or not your camping site has hook-ups.
+The new rates range from $35 to $50 or more, depending on whether or not your camping site has hook-ups.
 (Note: the majority of sites do NOT have hookups at Morro Bay state park.)
 There is no longer an off-season discount at the Morro Bay State Park campground; rates will remain the same price all 12 months of the year from now on.
-Here's a link to the California State Park camping fees page, if you'd like to compare Morro Bay's prices with other state park camping grounds.
+It should be noted that private campground prices have increased, as well, so that these are still good camping prices for this particular area.
+The scenery is beyond compare.
+(However, if you're looking for direct access to family swimming beaches, the Morro Strand campground described below will be more suited to your needs.)

 Directions to Morro Bay State Park: Although you can arrive several ways, my favorite way is to exit CA Hwy 1 (which is a freeway at this point) at the Morro Bay Blvd exit.
 From the exit, head west on Morro Bay Blvd through the shopping district of Morro Bay.
 This is a good way to view where you can return for camping supplies, groceries...or even restaurants & shops.
 At the intersection of Main Street, turn south (left) and stay on Main Street until you reach the Morro Bay campground's entrance.

 MORRO BAY STATE PARK WEBSITE: Though the Morro Bay SP does not have its own, exclusive website, it does have its own section on the California State Parks official website.
-Here's a link directly to the Morro Bay State Park & Campground page of the California Parks website.
+Here's a link directly to the Morro Bay State Park page of the California State Parks website.

 Morro Strand State Beach Camping